 Exploring offshore Newfoundland and Labrador aligns with bp's significant experience in the exploration and production of oil and natural gas offshore.

 Click to enlarge

-BP has submitted an Environmental Impact Statement (EIS) and EIS Summary document to the Impact Assessment Agency of Canada for review by regulatory agencies, Indigenous peoples, and public stakeholders.
-These documents describe the proposed drilling program activities and potential environmental and social impacts, as well as associated mitigation proposed to reduce or eliminate adverse impacts.
+In 2018, bp submitted an Environmental Impact Statement (EIS) and EIS Summary document to the Impact Assessment Agency of Canada for review by regulatory agencies, Indigenous peoples, and public stakeholders.
+These documents described the proposed drilling program activities and potential environmental and social impacts, as well as associated mitigation proposed to reduce or eliminate adverse impacts.
 On February 12, 2020 the Minister of Environment and Climate Change issued the Environmental Assessment Decision Statement indicating the project is not likely to cause significant adverse environmental effects and establishing a set of conditions to which the project must comply if it proceeds.
 All documents associated with the environmental assessment process are available on the Impact Assessment Agency of Canada. bp will adhere to these conditions and work with the Canada-Newfoundland and Labrador Offshore Petroleum Board and other regulatory agencies to obtain approvals required as part of each drilling program.

 A suite of robust and fully compliant incident response plans are developed for each exploration drilling program.

 bp recognizes the importance of early and ongoing Indigenous and stakeholder engagement that continues over the life of the project.
 In late 2017, we initiated discussions with Indigenous communities, fisheries stakeholders, and regulatory agencies to introduce our proposed exploration drilling program and to obtain early feedback on interests and concerns. bp will continue to engage with Indigenous communities and interested stakeholders during project planning and implementation.